 3. Use Array Formula to Find Sum & Average in Excel

-In the last method, we will first calculate the sum following any of the previous methods and then the Average using the array formula.
-This array formula contains the LARGE function and the AVERAGE function.
-The steps to use this formula are below.
+In the last method, we will first calculate the sum following any of the previous methods and then the average using the array formula.
+This array formula contains the LARGE and AVERAGE functions.

 Steps: